Last updated on April 5th, 2019 at 08:26 pm

 Chicken Stroganoff is made with tender chicken and mushrooms cooked in a creamy and decadent sauce.
-This Stroganoff recipe takes about 40 minutes to make and it’s the perfect comfort food dish for weeknight meals!
+This mouthwatering Stroganoff recipe takes about 40 minutes to make and it’s the perfect comfort food dish for a weeknight meal!

 There’s nothing better than a creamy chicken and noodles dish.
 This hearty Chicken Stroganoff recipe delivers so much flavor and is always a big hit at dinner time.
 I totally get why everyone loves Chicken Stroganoff, juicy chicken pieces smothered in a tasty and creamy mushroom sauce, served over tender egg noodles is absolutely an amazing meal!
 Trust me your family will love it!